 The skin is the largest organ in the body, covering a total area of approximately 18 square feet for the average adult.
 It acts as a barrier to protect our body from the outside environment, prevent loss of water, control our temperature and fight off harmful bacteria.
 The skin often reflects the overall health of the body too and many dermatologists have instigated further diagnosis’s which the patient wouldn’t have otherwise discovered.

 Dermatologists have extensive training including microbiology, pathology, biochemistry, physics, physiology, and endocrinology.
 They also must be knowledgeable of other medical specialties because of their diagnostic work and because skin diseases are frequently associated with other areas of the body.
 For example a female with hirsutism may visit a dermatologist to treat their excessive hair growth.
-This patient may then need to be referred to a gynecologist and an endocrinologist should the hirsutism be an effect of polycystic ovarian disease.
-These consultants will liaise with each other forwarding patient results and treatment care plans, resulting in an extremely thorough and patient-centered care regime.
+This patient may then need to be referred to a gynaecologist and an endocrinologist should the hirsutism be an effect of polycystic ovarian disease.
+These consultants will liaise with each other forwarding patient results and treatment care plans, resulting in an extremely thorough and patient-centred care regime.

 A dermatologist will usually have both medical and surgical capabilities within their professional role.
 The type of surgery they may be involved in varies.
 Some examples would be prevention of developing skin cancers by removing any abnormal moles; improvement of the skins appearance by removing growths, discolorations, and damage caused by ultraviolet exposure, and biopsies to confirm a definite diagnosis.